vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 month on average; this is extrapolated from my 2019 saving rate.
-My saving rate in 2020 so far has been higher, but 2019 probably gives a more accurate picture; I happen to have not made any donations in 2020 yet, and I also have speent a little less on contract work in 2020 and expect to scale that back up to 2019 levels.
+My saving rate in 2020 so far has been higher, but 2019 probably gives a more accurate picture; I happen to have not made any donations in 2020 yet, and I also have spent a little less on contract work in 2020 and expect to scale that back up to 2019 levels.

 Ideally, I would like to get to a level of savings that is sufficient